Analysis: What's Up With the Ending?

 Wuthering Heights really shows the difference between "ending" and "closure."
 Sure the book ends, as does Nelly's narration, and certain threads of the story are neatly tied together: domestic harmony returns to the home, Hareton is able to read his name above the threshold, and his ownership of the house suggests that all is right with property and inheritance.
 When Nelly picks up the narration one last time, she seeks to provide closure to Heathcliff's story and to the reunification of this generation of Earnshaws.
-Like a Shakespearean comedy, the story ends with a marriage, as Nelly explains in almost maternal tones:
+Like a Shakespearean comedy, the story ends with a marriage.
+Nelly explains in almost maternal tones:

-Lockwood can't resist passing by the graves of Catherine, Edgar, and Heathcliff, whose plot is not yet covered in moss, grass, and turf because he was just buried.
-Looking over the peaceful scene, with moths fluttering about, Lockwood can't imagine that they won't all three rest in peace.
+Lockwood can't resist passing by the graves of Catherine, Edgar, and Heathcliff, the latter of which is not yet covered in moss, grass, and turf because he was just buried.
+Looking over the peaceful scene, with moths fluttering about, Lockwood imagines that all three will rest in peace.
 What?!
 Has he not just heard the whole story?
 We can be pretty sure that anything involving Catherine and Heathcliff will not be peaceful.